brycewray/gatsby_site_css-grid/src/pages/posts/2019/04/why-left-ulysses/index.md

 <figure>
   <img src="./Ulysses_export_to_Markdown.png" alt="Screen capture of Quick Export feature of Ulysses app">
-  <figcaption>Ulysses's Quick Export feature: the only way you can derive a true, standalone, visible Markdown&nbsp;file from one of its native, proprietary-format&nbsp;files.</figcaption>
+  <figcaption>Ulysses’s Quick Export feature: the only way you can derive a true, standalone, visible Markdown&nbsp;file from one of its native, proprietary-format&nbsp;files.</figcaption>
 </figure>

 [^preview]: Sometimes there are disparities between the original Markdown files and how they translate to HTML, so it's best to catch those in a local instance before you publish to the real site, and thus I was having to do that "dance" quite often during the editing process.